markmac99/mp4toftp/README.md

 <pre>
 nano ~/source/mp4toftp/mp4toftp.ini
 </pre>
+Provide the server name, username, password and target folder for your FTP site.
+Select a protocol (FTP, SFTP or FTPS).
-Provide the server name, username, password and target folder for your FTP site, then save and exit the editor.
-If uploading to the default location just leave the target folder blank.
+If uploading to the default location on your server just leave the target folder blank.
+Then save and exit the editor.

 ### Step 3: Adding the Hook to UKMON-pitools
 If you're  using the 'extrascript' function in ukmon-pitools (for example to contribute to Istrastream), copy the extrascript file from ukmon-pitools to the mp4toftp folder.